yetanotherion/jmoab_migration/02_state_of_the_art.md

 ---
 # State of the art

-Let's have the following DAG of tasks.
+Let's have the following DAG (Directed Acyclic Graph) of tasks.

 ```groovy
 JMOABProject(A, build)